scottillogical/simple_analytics/README.md

-## API

 # Requirements
-Uses ruby 2.0 and Rails 4, runs on heroku.
+Uses ruby 2.0 and Rails 4.

 Requires redis and sidekiq for event logging.